JadeGreened/AI-Semantic-Alignment/readme.md

 * OpenAI is responsible for all API calls and prompt assembly that agents would need.
 * Weaviate is the vector database used by agent.
 For Weaviate instruction, see [here](./simpleSealsMatcher/Weaviate/readme.md)

+## Paper implementation
+The implementation LLMA paper used is the [v0.1.0](https://github.com/JadeGreened/AI-Semantic-Alignment/releases/tag/v0.1.0)

 ## License
 [MIT](LICENSE)